AidaG91/AidaG91/README.md

 <li>🥋 Just a humble BJJ white belt trying to survive (on the mat and in Java).<br></li><br>
 <li>📚 Reader of fantasy, fallen into romantasy, and always down for a good space opera.
 May the Force (and plot twists) be with me and you all🪐</li><br>
   </ul></p>

+  ### 🚀 Currently working on

+• Improving my WordPress Membership Management Plugin
+• Building new full-stack projects with Spring Boot & React
+• Learning more about testing and backend architecture

 ###